cfretty/cfretty.github.io/_posts/2023-02-10-saladize-apps.md

 Caprese or panzanella anyone?
 More greens won't hurt.

 #### [Cowboy caviar](https://en.wikipedia.org/wiki/Texas_caviar){:target="_blank" rel="noopener"}
-So I add jicama for crunch, forgo the chips and eat directly from the bowl anyway, but yeah, throw it on some finely shredded lettuce or napa cabbage.
-Heck yeah, crumble some corn chips on top for crutons.
+So I add jicama for crunch, forgo the chips and eat directly from the bowl anyway, but yeah, throw it on some finely shredded lettuce or Napa cabbage.
+Heck yeah, crumble some corn chips on top for croutons.
 Why not?

 ... and I could go on and on.
 I'll just leave a few more here: **Buffalo wings**, **Spring rolls/Summer rolls**, **Shrimp cocktail**

 ### No!
 There are appetizers you cannot “saladize”.
 And why would you try?
-Oysters Rockefeller, mozzarella sticks, Hormel chili dip, pigs in blankets, sweet bacon wrapped smokies, hot spinach and artichoke dip, Top the Tater (or your favorite sour cream based dip here) and chips (life is short, just eat the chips and dip as a meal)
+Oysters Rockefeller, mozzarella sticks, Hormel chili dip, pigs in blankets, sweet bacon wrapped smokies, hot spinach and artichoke dip, Top the Tater or your favorite sour cream based dip and chips.

 ![ew](https://i.giphy.com/XGhAsbZgxMv65JOJvc.gif)